Snowflakes are fragile, temporary, inconsequential little things.

 No, one snowflake isn’t likely to make an impact—but I’m betting 65,788,853 can.

 I imagine that the shared strength of that many snowflakes is something to be reckoned with.
 In fact I’m certain that it is.
 I’ve already seen it happening in the weeks since November 8th; millions of good, compassionate, intelligent people connecting their individual, jagged, beauty into a glorious and forceful response to the hateful environment around them.

 Right now a massive, diverse collection of Americans of every faith perspective, every political persuasion, and every walk of life are assembling, and this is why hope isn’t hard to come by these days—because I can feel the weather changing by the minute.

-The current climate of bigotry will not stand, because we will alter it.
+The current climate of bigotry and bullying will not stand, because we will alter it.
 We will change the weather: